 Some thought his stagecraft was too kitsch, even rehearsed.
 It might be more accurate to say it was learned, internalized, and earnestly echoed.
 “I came from an immigrant family; I didn’t have a brother to tell me what was cool,” he says.
 “So I was the kid who watched Eddie Vedder dive from the balcony in the ‘Evenflow’ video.
 I watched [Nirvana’s] Krist Novoselic throw his bass guitar up into the air during the MTV Video Music Awards and pass out when the guitar smashed him in the face.
 I’d see that stuff, and I consumed it.
 I just thought that’s what you did if you were in a band.”

 Tethered to a keyboard, Korin, the other half of The Hard Lessons, moved less.
 But when she took her turn singing lead, her shouty, bluesy ballads landed just as many punches.
 It was a counterpoint — well-planned change of pace in sets designed to build, pull back, and then take everyone over the top together.
 “I mean, I was in middle school band.
 I played the French horn.
 Then the thrill was playing ‘Hot Cross Buns’ and sounding good together.
 But I’ll tell you what the whole thing meant to me.
 When we’d have 1,000 people show up, 100 of them would be my friends and family; to me, that meant there were 900 people that were there just to hear my band.
-That’s when I felt a responsibility to suddenly give a lot of f*cks.”
+That’s when I felt like I was becoming a professional musician.”

 The success came quickly in part because they were good people.
 Augie was an earnest “fanboy” of his Detroit garage rock idols, and he and Korin spent the better part of three years, four nights a week, going to shows before they even had a band.
 “When we started out, getting gigs was easy,” he says.
 “The bands would be like, ‘you know that guy Augie who jumps on stage with us and buys all the records and makes homemade T-shirts — that guy’s got a band now.’
 So they’d let us open because they knew we loved the music.”
 Their pipe dream of “one day playing the Lager House” was realized within a couple months.
 At that time, the years ahead of headlining sold-out shows at storied Detroit venues like the Magic Stick and St. Andrews Hall would have sounded laughable.